PGScatalog/pgsc_calc/docs/explanation/plink2.rst

   by effect type and across duplicate variant IDs with different effect alleles, then the split scores are aggregated.

-- We also take care of automatically intersecting the target genomes matches with the reference panel to calculate ancestry-normalised scores
+- We also take care of calculating genetic ancestry similarity to a reference panel using robust PCA methods

+- Scores can be optionally normalised across different ancestry groups with a range of methods

 Summary
 -------

-.. note:: For a seasoned human genetics bioinformatician the workflow mostly offers convenient integration with the PGS Catalog and simplifies large scale analysis on HPCs.
-Automatic ancestry normalisation may also be helpful.
+- For a seasoned human genetics bioinformatician the workflow mostly offers convenient integration with the PGS Catalog and simplifies large scale analysis on HPCs.

+- Genetic ancestry similarity calculations and automatic ancestry normalisation may also be helpful

-.. note:: For a data scientist or somebody not familiar with PGS calculation,
-          ``pgsc_calc`` will be more useful.
+- For a data scientist or somebody less familiar with the intricacies of PGS calculation, ``pgsc_calc`` will be more useful